The development process

-Step 8: apply for a Construction Certificate
+Step 8: Apply for a Construction Certificate

-- Construction Certificate Application & Appointment of Principal Certifying Authority Form (549.6KB).
+- Construction Certificate Application and Appointment of Principal Certifier Form (550 KB).

 You can also read about the different steps of the construction process and how you can apply for a Construction Certificate.

-Step 9: pre-commencement of building works
+Step 9: Pre-commencement of building works

 You must notify Council of your intention to commence works at least two days before any building works start.
 This must be a formal, written notification that includes: